FBruzzesi/anyschema/docs/index.md

 - **Narwhals Integration**: Leverages [Narwhals](https://narwhals-dev.github.io/narwhals/) as the intermediate representation.

-## Why anyschema?
+## Why `anyschema`?

 The project was inspired by a [Talk Python podcast episode](https://www.youtube.com/live/wuGirNCyTxA?t=2880s) featuring the creator of [LanceDB](https://github.com/lancedb/lancedb), who mentioned the need to convert from Pydantic models to PyArrow schemas.

-This challenge led to a realization: such conversion could be generalized to many dataframe libraries by using Narwhals as an intermediate representation. **anyschema** makes this conversion seamless and extensible.
+This challenge led to a realization: such conversion could be generalized to many dataframe libraries by using Narwhals as an intermediate representation. `anyschema` makes this conversion seamless and extensible.

 ## Core Components